-- Follow all the stated precautions, warnings, and instructions for the chassis. - Do not insert any foreign object into the chassis openings.
+- Follow all the stated precautions, warnings, and instructions for the chassis. - The SPARC M10-1 and the PCI expansion unit is not suitable for use in locations where children are likely to be present.
+Therefore, care should be taken to place the device in an environment away from children. - Do not insert any foreign object into the chassis openings.
 Any object that touches a high-voltage part or causes a component to short circuit may lead to fire or electric shock. - Contact a service engineer for details of chassis inspection.